 Factbox: Who was Ahmaud Arbery?

-Nov 18 (Reuters) - Ahmaud Arbery was a 25-year-old Black man running through a mostly white neighborhood who was out for a Sunday run on Feb.
-23, 2020, when he was chased by three white men in two trucks, and shot and killed about two miles (3.2 km) from his mother's house near Brunswick, Georgia.
-The men told police they thought he committed a crime and were trying to make a citizen's arrest.
+Nov 24 (Reuters) - Ahmaud Arbery, a 25-year-old Black man, was running through a mostly white neighborhood on Feb.
+23, 2020, when he was chased by three white men in two pickup trucks and fatally shot.
+The killing took place about two miles (3.2 km) from his mother's house near Brunswick, Georgia.
+The men told police they thought he had committed a crime and were trying to make a citizen's arrest.

 WHO WAS AHMAUD ARBERY?

-Note: (This story corrected to delete redundant phrase in first sentence)